TerraMA2/terrama2/docker/dev/docker.md

 # Run a software

-The environment installed:
+The environment has these tools already installed:
   - clang-6 (+tools)
-  - gcc-8
+  - g++-8
   - gdb/lldb
   - valgrind
   - git